 into one neat package.
 It includes the first Christmas special, titled "Simpsons Roasting on an Open Fire," along with "Mr. Plow," "Miracle on Evergreen Terrace," "Grift of the Magi" and "She of Little Faith."
 What's fun about these episodes is that each one searches for the meaning of the holidays in a different way, but comes up with pretty much the same sweet answer. ("Grift of the Magi" is probably the weakest of the bunch.)

-Though this cartoon is fairly new, and almost feature length, it stands out because it offers humor and insight for children and adults.
+is fairly recent, it stands out as a Christmas cartoon because it offers humor and insight for children and adults.
+Olive is a little dog who believes she is a reindeer.
+The cartoon tells the story of how her dream comes true.
 Olive, the Other Reindeer

 works on many levels, much like The Simpsons